 Keto Diet Tip: Most above ground vegetables, like broccoli, contain fewer carbs and are okay for a low-carb diet.
 One of the biggest reasons for failing a Keto diet is not having a plan.
 Simply follow this plan for only 28 days, The 28-Day Keto Challenge and you can Succeed!

 Smoothie Tip: I add green vegetable juice from broccoli to my smoothies.
-Make your own at home by using an affordable quality juicer, like this one on Amazon, Breville Juicer.
+Make your own at home by using an affordable quality juicer.

 Is It Better To Eat Broccoli Raw Or Cooked?